zuzanapiarova/IU-mobile-app/README.md

 ### Mobile Application

 The application must be built for the desired environment (android/ios).
 There is a GitHub Actions workflow provided for Android build which results in a working .apk executable.
-This was provided to avoid platform incompatibilities, installing and configuring required build tools and system packages, and to avoid dependency constraints (known also as dependency hell, which was the reason I resorted to this option).
-If you wish, you can try to execute the steps in the workflow manually on your device, but becasue of resons from previous sentence, I advise against it.
+This was created to avoid platform incompatibilities, installing and configuring required build tools and system packages, and to avoid dependency constraints (known also as dependency hell, which was the reason I resorted to this option).
+If you wish, you can try to execute the steps in the workflow manually on your device (from personal experience, don't).
 The created executable (via the provided workflow or built manually) can be copied to the device and executed.
 The application can also be simply started via the Expo Go app, used especially during development and testing.

 ##### Build Android executable with provided workflow